SmartThings V2 for Home SecurityBy - 09/02/2017

 One question is left to answer: should you buy it?
 If you are new to home automation, and you want to start building a smart home for yourself, then the answer is yes!
 It is one of the most inexpensive yet useful hubs on the market.
 Beyond being fun to use and offering home automation, it can protect your home from burglaries, fires, and flood.
-They have even partnered with professional monitoring services, which makes your home more secure.

 SmartThings Hub v.2 can be ordered now.

-Last Updated 05/28/2017
+Last Updated 09/02/2017